| 2001-APR: Netherlands: Gay and lesbian couples who are Dutch

 heard

 to include same-sex couples.
-The ruling was made in favor of same-sex
+They ruled in favor of the plaintiffs during 2003-NOV.

 agreed with earlier decisions by senior courts in Ontario and Quebec.
 They gave the government until